|

 testing is also required.

-has some information on glucose and mentions
+has some information on glucose and mentions that stress may make glucose levels

-rise in cats.
+rise (hyperglycaemia) in cats.

 ALT (Alanine

-Aminotransferase) or SGPT (serum glutamic-pyruvic transferase)
+Aminotransferase) or SGPT (Serum Glutamic-Pyruvic Transferase)

 This is an